Jaguar XK-120 (1948-1954)

 In June of 1954, NASCAR staged their first road-course race.
 The event, held at Linden Airport, New Jersey, was open to both American stock cars and foreign sports cars.
 Driver Al Keller drove his #4 Jaguar XK120 to victory, becoming the first and only driver in the history of NASCAR's premier series to win a race in a foreign-made car.

-In the early Fifties, when Chevrolet engineers started work on their upcoming Corvette sports car, an XK120 roadster was rolled into the design studio and studied.
+In the early fifties, when GM engineers started work on their upcoming Corvette sports car, an XK120 roadster was rolled into the design studio and studied.
 The long nose-short tail was copied, as well as its 102-inch wheelbase.
-After Ford Motor Company heard about their rival's eminent new sports car, they too used the Jaguar's dimensions for their forth-coming two-seat Thunderbird .
+After Ford Motor Company heard about their rival's eminent new sports car, they too used the Jaguar's dimensions for their forth-coming two-seat Thunderbird.

-Orders for the Jaguar XK120 came from every continent, with nearly 60% of them being exported to America.
+Orders for the Jaguar XK came from every continent, with nearly 60% of them being exported to America.
 This went a long way to help England, still recovering from five terrible years of war.
-The XK motor was a marvel of engineering, and would power Jaguars for another two decades, including the 1961-1969 Jaguar XKE.
 Over 12,000 XK120's were built in the seven years produced.

 In an effort to compete with rivals BMW and Mercedes-Benz, Jaguar replaced the XK120 with the XK140 in 1955, then a final rendition as the XK150 in 1957.

 read Sports Car History